 How Does Loan Consolidation Work?

 A Direct Consolidation Loan combines multiple federal loans that may have different terms, repayment schedules or lenders.
 It has a fixed interest rate based on the weighted average of the interest rates of your individual student loans.
 You can choose from a variety of plans including standard, graduated, extended, income-contingent and income-based repayment.
-There is no minimum amount required for loan consolidation.

 Which Loans Are Eligible for Consolidation?